 Jobs for Expats

 The most widely available jobs for foreigners are teaching English or working in call centers.
-While these positions pay above the average wage ($500-$800 per month) in Costa Rica, someone accustomed to the higher quality of living of developed countries will find the salaries barely stretch to cover expenses.
+While these positions pay above the average wage in Costa Rica, someone accustomed to the higher quality of living in developed countries will find the salaries barely stretch to cover expenses.

 Competition is stiff for positions in the dozen or so international companies (Intel, Hewitt Packard, Boston Scientific, etc.).
 Most of them tend to hire from Costa Rica's highly-educated and cheaper workforce or relocate their own employees from foreign offices.